askworkshop/ask2024/index.md

     nav: "docs"
 ---

-Welcome to the home page of the **10th Asian Workshop on Symmetric Key Cryptography**.
-This workshop will be held on three days at **Jinan University, Shipai Campus, Guangzhou, China**, starting on **December 1st until December 3rd, 2023**.
-The workshop will be held just before [ASIACRYPT 2023](https://asiacrypt.iacr.org/2023/).
+Welcome to the home page of the **11th Asian Workshop on Symmetric Key Cryptography**.
+This workshop will be held on three days in **Kolkata, India**, starting on **December 1st until December 3rd, 2024**.
+The workshop will be held just before [ASIACRYPT 2024](https://asiacrypt.iacr.org/2024/).

 ASK has been held to promote research on symmetric-key cryptography in Asia since 2011.
 Broadly, the scope of the workshop includes, but is not limited to: